gkobilansky/brilliant/README.md

 This is a Wordpress Theme I'm working on built on to of `_s`, or [`underscores`](http://underscores.me/), if you like.

-If you're not familiar, `_s` is a theme meant for hacking, with the state goal of " "try turning me into the next, most awesome, WordPress theme out there".
+If you're not familiar, `_s` is a theme meant for hacking, with the stated goal of try turning me into the next, most awesome, WordPress theme out there".

 I SASSified my `_s` because ... well because it's better and I wanted to finally learn how to work with SASS.